Karen’s Sizzling Flounder with Soy, Lemon and Sesame

 Instructions

 - Season the fish fillets evenly with salt and pepper, 1 T. sesame seeds and lemon rind.
 Put 1/2 cup of broth in a 12" skillet (or one to hold the four fillets), and bring to a boil.
-Place the fish in the pan (the broth will not cover the fish ), cover it and poach over a bare simmer until it just flakes, about 5 minutes until just firm, do not over cook.
+Place the fish in the pan (the broth will not cover the fish ), cover and poach over a bare simmer until it just flakes, about 5 minutes until just firm, do not overcook.

-- With a slotted spatula, remove the fish to a platter (or baking dish if you want to gently reheat the fish), reserving the broth.
-You will have have about 1/3 cup of strained broth.
+- With a slotted spatula, carefully remove the fish to a platter (or baking dish if you want to gently reheat the fish), reserving the broth.
+You will have have about 1/3 cup of broth.

 - Add to the skillet: lemon juice, soy sauce, and the 1/3 cup reserved broth.
 Simmer for just one minute.
 Pour over the fish and set aside.
-When ready to serve the fish: Heat the sesame oil in a small skillet until almost smoking, then immediately pour over the fish.
-Will sizzle!
-What makes the sauce "sizzle" is the hot oil contacting the lemon - soy broth.

 - * tamari sauce has a richer, milder, more complex taste than regular soy sauce.